cainweideman/Groninger-Archieven/README.md

       - If the version information is displayed, Tesseract is successfully added to your PATH.

 4. **Specify the Tesseract Path in Your Script**:
-   - Uncomment the following line in ocr.py and make sure that it refers to where tesseract is installed:
+   - Uncomment line 74 in ocr.py and make sure that it refers to where tesseract is installed:
       ```python
       #pytesseract.pytesseract.tesseract_cmd = 'C:/Program Files/Tesseract-OCR/tesseract.exe'
       ```